microram/ee4-tools/readme.md

 Then run ee4-server-setup on your fresh Ubuntu 18.04 VPS.

+Setup a GPG key.

+Edit and test the ee4-backup-sites script.
+Then place in your /etc/cron.daily/ folder.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details